alttch/eva3/doc/sfa/sfa_pvt.rst

     http(s)://<IP_address_SFA:Port>/pvt?k=APIKEY&f=FILEMASK&c=newest

 Example: there is a monitoring camera that uploads a file to the folder on the server every 10 seconds.
-The uploaded files are named, i.e.  TIMESTAMP.jpg or ID.jpg, where ID is a number within the camera itself.
+The uploaded files are named, i.e. TIMESTAMP.jpg or ID.jpg.

 Connect the file with these images to pvt: